ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 With the source of the issue being in our dataset, the obvious solution was to revisit our code generation pipeline.

 ![jpg]({{ site.github.url }}/alaws/assets/data-quality/new-code-generation-pipeline.png)
+_Our new pipeline for generating AI code samples_

 First, we swapped our data source to use the [github-code-clean](https://huggingface.co/datasets/codeparrot/github-code-clean) dataset, in which the code files had been filtered to remove files that are auto-generated, have short line lengths, or a high proportion of non-alphanumeric characters.